openMetadataInitiative/bids2openminds/docs/source/usage.rst

 - ``multiple_files`` (bool, default=False): If True, the OpenMINDS data will be saved into multiple files within the specified output_path.
 - ``include_empty_properties`` (bool, default=False): If True, includes all the openMINDS properties with empty values in the final output.
 Otherwise includes only properties that have a non `None` value.
 - ``quiet`` (bool, default=False): If True, suppresses warnings and the final report output.
 Only prints success messages.
 - ``short_name`` (str or bool, default=None): A short name for this dataset.
 If set to a string, it will be used as the dataset's short name.
-If set to False, a short name will be assigned automatically.
-If None, the user will be prompted to enter one during conversion.
+If set to ``False``, a short name will be assigned automatically.
+If ``None``, the user will be prompted to enter one during conversion.

 Returns
 #######